anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

 ##### Why are other wirings ruled out?

-Change the postcondition back to the first one we checked (where the write to `y` is observed first) and
+Change the postcondition back to the second one we checked (where the write to `y` is observed first) and

 ```